Sebastián Saja: Return to Argentina

 On 29 June 2011, Saja and AEK agreed to terminate his contract one year before it expired.
 Shortly after, the 32-year-old returned to his homeland and joined Racing Club de Avellaneda, netting his first goal for his new team on 29 September of the following year, through a penalty against former club San Lorenzo in a 4–0 win; he was also the goalkeeper with the fewest goals conceded in the 2011 Apertura, breaking a club record for a short tournament held by Carlos Roa since 1992.

-On 9 June 2013, again from the penalty spot, Saja scored against Boca Juniors (2–0 home triumph, which qualified for the Copa Sudamericana).
+On 9 June 2013, again from the penalty spot, Saja scored against Boca Juniors (2–0 home triumph, which qualified the team for the Copa Sudamericana).
 On 18 October 2015, against the same opponent but for the league, he repeated the feat to help the hosts win it 3–1.

-Gimnàstic / Zaragoza
+Gimnàstic and Zaragoza

 On 16 August 2016, free agent Saja signed a one-year deal with Gimnàstic de Tarragona, returning to Spain and its second tier after 11 years.
 Due to the injury of Manolo Reina, he was made a starter during the first matches of the season.

 On 21 December 2016, after being overtaken by another new signing, Stole Dimitrievski, Saja left Nàstic by mutual consent.
 The following 24 January, he joined fellow league team Real Zaragoza until the end of the campaign.

 On 9 June 2017, Saja announced his retirement at the age of 38.